 On Thursdays I post from the vault.
-This post is from January 2009.
+This post is from March 2009.

 Every Wednesday I feature a child recently highlighted by a local Wednesday’s Child newscast to share the stories of children from around the country who are waiting for a family.
 My hope is that this can broaden exposure for the children highlighted, but also serve as a reminder that these children represent thousands of children currently in the foster-care system.
 Perhaps their stories will inspire you to consider opening your home to a child needing a family.
 For more information and to learn about other waiting children, visit AdoptUsKids.

 How do we deal with our addiction to screens?
 Author Brian Solis offer insight into how digital distractions can affect our mental health, and what to do about it.
 Kristen talks about her latest breast ultrasound, and Sarah espouses the benefits of a girl’s weekend for the soul.

 - Kimberly Sayer Ultra Light Facial Moisturizer SPF 30

 - Lily Lolo Bronzer in Honolulu

 - Brené Brown: The Call to Courage on Netflix

 - Lifescale: How to Live a More Creative, Productive, and Happy Life